 Flyers chairman Ed Snider brought hockey back to Philadelphia in 1967 and a love affair between city and team was born.
 One of six expansion teams, the Flyers not only won their division in their first season, but eventually became the first expansion team to win the Stanley Cup in 1974.

-The Flyers Alumni Association, originally named the Philadelphia Legends, was created in 1984 and continues to grow.
-Alumni can be found playing games around the world and participating in other charitable projects throughout the year.
+The Flyers Alumni Association (a 501(c)(3) organization) was originally named the Philadelphia Legends.
+The Association was created in 1984 and continues to grow with membership consisting of national and global former Philadelphia Flyers players.
+The Alumni can be found playing games around the world and participating in other charitable projects throughout the year.

 Bernie Parent Turns 70: A Tribute to a Flyers' Legend